Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Stein fillings

 \begin{proof}[Proof of Theorem~\ref{regslice}] We begin by recalling a result from \cite{CET} that says contact $(r)$ surgery on a Legendrian knot $L$ for $r\in(0,1]$ is strongly symplectically fillable if and only if $L$ is Lagrangian slice and $r=1$.
 Thus $(1+1/m)$ contact surgery for $m<0$ will never be fillable, much less fillable by a contractible Stein manifold.

-We now turn to the $m>0$ case and start by a particularly helpful visualization of the knot $L$ (here and forward $L$ stands both for the knot type and Legendrain knot that realizing the knot type that bounds the regular Lagrangian disk).
-By \cite[Theorem~$1.9$, Theorem~$1.10$]{CET}, we can find a handle presentation of the 4-ball $B^4$ made of one 0--handle, and $n$ cancelling Weinstein $1$-- and $2$--handle pairs, and a maximum Thurston-Bennequin unknot in the boundary of the 0--handle that is disjoint from $1$-- and $2$--handles such that when the $1$-- and $2$--handle cancellations are done the unknot becomes $L$.
+We now turn to the $m>0$ case and start by a particularly helpful visualization of the knot $L$, here and below $L$ stands both for the knot type and Legendrian knot that bounds the regular Lagrangian disk $D$ in $B^4$.
+By \cite[Theorem~$1.9$, Theorem~$1.10$]{CET}, we can find a handle presentation of the $4$--ball $B^4$ made of one 0--handle, and $n$ cancelling Weinstein $1$-- and $2$--handle pairs, and a maximum Thurston-Bennequin unknot in the boundary of the 0--handle that is disjoint from $1$-- and $2$--handles such that when the $1$-- and $2$--handle cancellations are done the unknot becomes $L$.
 See Figure~\ref{Handle}.

-Now smooth $1/m$ surgery on $L$ can also be achieved by smooth $0$ surgery (which corresponds to taking the complement of the slice disk) on $L$ followed by smooth $-m$ surgery on its meridian.
+Now smooth $1/m$ surgery on $L$ can also be achieved by smooth $0$ surgery (which corresponds to taking the complement of the slice disk $D$) on $L$ followed by smooth $-m$ surgery on its meridian.

-As the proof of Theorem~1.1 in \cite{CET} shows, removing a neighborhood of the Lagrangian disk $L$ bounds from $B^4$ gives a Stein manifold with boundary $(+1)$ contact surgery on $L$ (that is smooth $0$ surgery on $L$).
-Now since the meridian to $L$ can clearly be realized by an unknot with Thurston-Bennequin invariant $-1$, we can stabilize it as necessary and attach a Stein $2$--handle to it to get a contractible Stein manifold bounding $(1+1/m)$ contact surgery on $L$ for any $m>1$.
+As the proof of Theorem~1.1 in \cite{CET} shows, removing a neighborhood of the Lagrangian disk $D$ that $L$ bounds from $B^4$, gives a Stein manifold with boundary $(+1)$ contact surgery on $L$ (that is smooth $0$ surgery on $L$).
+Now since the meridian to $L$ can clearly be realized by an unknot with Thurston-Bennequin invariant $-1$, we can stabilize it as necessary and attach a Weinstein $2$--handle to it to get a contractible Stein manifold bounding $(1+1/m)$ contact surgery on $L$ for any $m>1$.

 For the $m=1$ case we must argue differently.
 One may use Legendrian Reidemeister moves to show that in any diagram for $L$ as described above the $2$--handles pass through $L$ as shown on the left hand side of Figure~\ref{normalform}.